 - Memorise your PIN, password and other security information – destroy original documents

-- Use strong passwords.
-A strong password should contain a mix of letters (upper and lowercase) and numbers.
-Try to avoid using anything obvious like your name, username or birth date.
-And change your passwords regularly
+- Use strong passwords containing a mix of lowercase and uppercase letters, and numbers.
+Try to avoid using anything obvious like your name, username or date of birth.
+Change your passwords regularly

-- Only download files or programs from the Internet if they are from genuine, trusted websites or senders
+- Only download files or programs from the internet if they’re from genuine, trusted websites or senders

 Scams to watch out for

-These invoices request payments to a sort code and account number that has been set up by the fraudster.
+Fraudsters send fake invoices to businesses, which are designed to look like they’re from an existing, genuine supplier.
+These invoices request payments to a new sort code and account number set up by the fraudster.